Introduction

 Etiology

 The exact etiology of placental abruption is unknown.
-However, a number of factors are associated with its occurrence.
+However, many factors are associated with its occurrence.
 Risk factors can be thought of in 3 groups: health history, including behaviors, past obstetrical events, current pregnancy, and unexpected trauma.
 Factors that can be identified during the health history that increase the risk of placental abruption include smoking, cocaine use during pregnancy, maternal age over 35 years, hypertension, and placental abruption in a prior pregnancy.
 Conditions specific to the current pregnancy that may precipitate placental abruption are multiple gestation pregnancies, polyhydramnios, preeclampsia, sudden uterine decompression, and short umbilical cord.
 Finally, trauma to the abdomen, such as a motor vehicle collision, fall, or violence resulting in a blow to the abdomen, may lead to placental abruption.

 Placental abruption occurs when there is a compromise of the vascular structures supporting the placenta.
 In other words, the vascular networks connecting the uterine lining and the maternal side of the placenta are torn away.
 These vascular structures deliver oxygen and nutrients to the fetus.
 Disruption of the vascular network may occur when the vascular structures are compromised because of hypertension or substance use or by conditions that cause stretching of the uterus.
 The uterus is a muscle and is elastic, whereas the placenta is less elastic than the uterus.
 Therefore, when the uterine tissue stretches suddenly, the placenta remains stable, and the vascular structure connecting the uterine wall to the placenta tears away.[3][4]